Live at the Miami Book Fair with the most Florida man: Carl Hiaasen

 But you don’t read Carl Hiaasen's work because it’s good for you.
 You read his work because his stories are a delight.

-Your kids know his work, too.
-One-word titles, like Skink.
-And Hoot.
-(That was a movie, too.)

-You might have even heard his music.
-He scratched out some lyrics for a couple of nobodies — rocker Warren Zivan and some beach bum named Jimmy Buffet.

 Hiaasen's got a new one-word title out, called Wrecker.
-It’s the story of a fifth-generation Key West kid, or a conch, who loves to fish and boat — then his life takes a turn when he stumbles across a couple of smugglers in a stranded speedboat.
+It’s the story of a fifth-generation Key West kid, or a conch, who loves to fish and boat.
+His life takes a turn when he stumbles across a couple of smugglers in a stranded speedboat.

+He draws inspiration from his childhood, part of which he spent in the Keys, before he moved out to the Broward suburbs.

+"I've always wanted to just kind of set a novel there where the main character was a kid growing up there … and all he has is a little boat and a bicycle, which is all you need in Key West." he said.
+"It gives me a chance to sort of fantasize what it was.
+I mean, I grew up in West Broward County, which ... now is nothing but concrete and expressways."

 It’s another young adult novel, but don’t get it twisted.
 Hiaasen’s writing in Wrecker is like any of his other work.
 It’s an Armani suit tailored for a child.

+True to his journalistic background, the book gives a nod to the current events in Florida — smuggling vaccine cards, reconciling with a place's racial history and cleaning up iguana poop from cemeteries as a side hustle.
+And what can be oftentimes bleak news, he turns into an engaging story.

+"One of the attractions of writing novels … you do get to write your own endings," he said.
+"The good guys win sometimes and you can make something hideous happen to the bad guys, which I enjoy more than anything. "

 On the Nov.
-22 episode of Sundial, we talk with Hiaasen about his work and why we've heard he’s a pretty tough guy to go fishing with.
+22 episode of Sundial, we talk with Hiaasen about his work, growing up in Florida and why we've heard he’s a pretty tough guy to go fishing with.

-On Sundial’s previous episode, we spoke with Arlo Haskell, who is an author, historian and the executive director of the Key West Literary Seminar, which is happening from January 11 to 14.

 Listen to Sundial Monday through Thursday on WLRN, 91.3 FM, live at 1 p.m., rebroadcast at 8 p.m.
 Missed a show?
 Find every episode of Sundial on your favorite podcast app, such as Apple Podcasts, Stitcher and Spotify.